tennis vs badminton

 Tennis requires the arm to be relatively in a free-flowing fluid motion.
 However, to say Tennis does not require wrist action would be over-generalizing as heavy top spinners are “wristy” as well.

-On the flip slide, countering your opponent’s anticipation by deceptive movements of the head, body, arm, and wrist motion is equally key.
-In Tennis, anticipation, and deceptiveness is required too – mainly by cues from body orientation and racket face – but these are relatively less critical compared to other aspects of the game.
+On the flip side, countering your opponent’s anticipation by deceptive movements of the head, body, arm, and wrist motion is equally key.
+In Tennis, anticipation, and deceptiveness are required too – mainly by cues from body orientation and racket face – but these are relatively less critical compared to other aspects of the game.

 Tactical differences between badminton and tennis